Quivers supporting twisted Calabi-Yau algebras: Key results

 The same idea as in the proof above can also be used to rule out full subquivers on more than one vertex, and some examples are provided in the next proposition.
 This is sensitive in general, and the most difficult part of applying the bound is to prove that the resulting series has positive coefficients.
 We do not use this result in our classification, and so we omit the proof. \begin{proposition} Let $A =\kk Q/(\partial_a \omega : a \in Q_1)$ be a derivation-quotient algebra for a $\mu$-twisted superpotential $\omega$ of degree $3$, where $\mu$ fixes the vertices $v,w$ of $Q$.
-Suppose that $A$ is $\mu$-twisted Calabi-Yau of finite GK dimension.
 Let $Q'$ be the full subquiver on the vertices $v, w$.
-Then the incidence matrix $N$ of $Q'$ cannot be of either of the following types:
+If $\GKdim(A) < \infty$, then the incidence matrix $N$ of $Q'$ cannot be of either of the following types:

 \end{proposition}